MikeRatcliffe/egghead-downloader/README.md

 **To scrap the list of ALL courses available of one specific topic**
 ```
-npm run scrap-course TOPIC.
-It also writes a file under ./files with the list of courses so it can be used by the download-bulk script
+npm run scrap-course TOPIC
 ```
+Note: It also writes a file under ./files with the list of courses so it can be used by the download-bulk script
 Example:
 ```
 npm run scrap-course angular